Joanne Gardner: Storylines

 In November 1985, Jo was devastated when her granddaughter Sarah Whitting was murdered by her business partner for The Caldwell House, Melvin Hibbard, who at the time was plotting to destroy Joanne and her bed and breakfast.
 With Sarah dead, Melvin kidnapped Jo for revenge and so that he could kill her too and then ruin the Caldwell House.
 After her ordeal with Sarah's death and her kidnapping situation, Jo went to confront Estelle Kendall (Domini Blythe) about her connections to Martin, the island of San Marcos, and Rivera (Lloyd Battista); afterwards, Jo blamed Estelle for all that she had done to Martin during their love affair.
-While still sad over the death of Sarah, Jo, Stu, Cagney, Suzi, Bela and Wendy all believed that Melvin Hibbard didn't kill Sarah, this coming to the conclusion that someone else did.
-It turned out there was a serial killer loose in the town of Henderson, the killer eventually murdered Stephanie Wyatt (Maree Cheatham, Louise Shaffer), in February 1986, right before the major flood that wiped out almost all of Henderson;
+While still sad over the death of Sarah, Jo, Stu, Cagney, Suzi, Bela and Wendy all believed that Melvin Hibbard didn't kill Sarah, thus coming to the conclusion that someone else did.
+It turned out there was a serial killer loose in the town of Henderson; the killer eventually murdered Stephanie Wyatt (Maree Cheatham, Louise Shaffer) in February 1986, right before the major flood that wiped out almost all of Henderson.

 On Christmas Day in 1985, her daughter Patti came back to town after not being in Henderson for eight years.
 She had divorced her husband, Len, who remained in Seattle with his mother.
 Patti returned partially to bring closure to the murder of her daughter, Sarah.

 In February 1986, a major flood caused much destruction for the town of Henderson.
 Jo almost died but was rescued by Hogan (David Forsyth) and Patty (Jacqueline Schultz).
 Jo then helped others get back on their feet following the flood.
 The Caldwell House survived, but many residents died or were missing, and buildings were destroyed.
 Robert Olsen (Nicholas Hormann) made an offer to Jo after he resigned his position at the Liberty House.
 Jo decided not to run the Caldwell House anymore and to start a new bed-and-breakfast called "Liberty House".

 In October 1986, Jo was devastated when her niece Suzi McCleary (Eunice's daughter) was killed by an unstable woman, Ella Hobbs (Ann Flood), who wanted revenge from the McCleary family after a payroll robbery that Ella was involved in with her lover, Judge Jeremiah Henderson (William Prince), years earlier with Suzi's husband's father, Malcolm McCleary (Patrick Tovatt).
 It turned out the Malcolm was alive and fled to Ireland and that his twin brother was the one that was killed in the payroll robbery, not him.
 While the McClearys were about to reunite with the patriarch of the family, Ella was about to kill Jo, when she was held hostage in the elevator shaft at Liberty House.
 But Stu, Evie, Cagney, Jerry and Jeremiah rescued Jo, and Ella fell to her death.